About the Writing sub-test

 Overall task fulfilment

-Avoid using a ‘formulaic’ response – if you include elements that do not fit the task, it indicates a lack of flexibility in your writing
+• Avoid writing that is too formulaic – if you include elements that do not fit the task, it indicates a lack of flexibility in your writing

 Appropriateness of language

-Organise the information clearly – the sequence of information in the case notes may not be the most appropriate sequence of information for your letter
+• Organise the information clearly – remember, the sequence of information in the case notes may not be the most appropriate sequence of information for your letter

-If it will help, be explicit about the organisation of your letter: e.g., ‘First I will outline the problems the patient has, then I will make some suggestions for his treatment.’
+• Be explicit about the organisation of your letter, where appropriate: e.g. ‘First I will outline the problems the patient has, then I will make some suggestions for his treatment.’

-Consider using dates and other time references (e.g., three months later, last week, a year ago) to give a clear sequence of events where necessary
+• Consider using dates and other time references (e.g. three months later, last week, a year ago) to give a clear sequence of events where needed

-Remember that all professional letters are written in a relatively formal style
+• Stick to the relatively formal tone that all professional letters are written in

 Comprehension of stimulus

-Be clear what the most relevant issues for the reader are
+• Be clear about the most relevant issues for the reader

-If the stimulus material includes questions that require an answer in your response, be explicit about this – don’t ‘hide’ the relevant information in a general summary of the notes provided
+• Be explicit if the stimulus material includes questions that require an answer – don’t ‘hide’ the relevant information in a general summary of the notes provided

 Control of linguistic features (grammar and cohesion)